 But the new living room set up removed a piece of furniture from the front window area.
 The problem with this is that it’s where Sneezy would sit and look out for hours on end and wait for us to come home from our daily adventures.

 That wasn’t acceptable for us, or Sneezy.
 So we rolled up our sleeves and turned an IKEA LACK side table into a cat perch.

-foam cut larger than size of top of table
+- Foam — cut it larger than size of top of table

-wooden table legs – length based on height of your window
+- Wooden spindle legs (if desired).
+Get the length based on height of your window

 Once you are able to get the carpet pulled around the table top and stapled in place, it will look something like this.

 While one of you is working on dealing with the table top, the other can work on staining the legs.
 I used 3 coats to get the desired color to coordinate with our living room wooden furniture.

 In the end, you’ll have something that your little fuzzy ones will love!
 Her other bed fits perfectly under the new perch and she loves it!
 Doesn’t even look like an IKEA LACK table anymore!